Kendrick-vic/Predictive-Hospital/1README.md

 ## 📉 Model Performance

-* MAE: 14.5
+- MAE: 10.32
-* RMSE: 19.20
+- RMSE: 19.20

-The model’s predictions deviate from actual values by an average of approximately 14–15 patients per day.
-The higher RMSE indicates the presence of occasional larger prediction errors, which is expected due to fluctuations in hospital demand.
+The model achieves a Mean Absolute Error (MAE) of 10.32, meaning predictions are, on average, within ±10 patients of actual daily admissions.
+This level of accuracy is acceptable for operational planning in a hospital setting.

+The higher RMSE (19.20) compared to MAE suggests that while most predictions are close to actual values, there are occasional larger errors.
+These deviations likely result from irregular spikes in hospital demand, which are difficult to capture using classical time-series models.

+Despite these variations, the model successfully captures the underlying weekly seasonal pattern and provides reliable short-term forecasts, making it useful for resource planning and decision-making.

 ---